-PCIe masters and slaves are connected directly to the 2D NoC.
+The PCIe IP AXI interface is connected directly to the 2D NoC.

 PCIe includes a second interface that does not connect to the 2D NoC, but instead is a direct connection to the FPGA fabric.
-This interface supports up to Gen4 PCIe.
+This interface supports up to 256 Gbps.